-Project 204-1 - This project consists of a total of 62 scattered site single family homes; of which 6 are two bedrooms, 46 are three bedrooms, and 10 are four bedrooms units.
+Project 204-1 - This project consists of a total of 62 scattered site single family homes of which 6 are two bedroom, 46 are three bedroom, and 10 are four bedroom units.
 These homes are widely scattered throughout Gloucester County.
-They are located in middle income neighborhoods where households largely have income from employment and there are no concentrations of poverty.
+These homes are located in middle income neighborhoods where households largely have income from employment and there are no significant concentrations of poverty.

-Project 204-3 - This project, known as Carino Park Apartments, is a multifamily dwelling consisting of 100 one-bedroom units for the elderly, near elderly and disabled, and a limited number of disabled families.
+Project 204-3 - This project, known as Carino Park Apartments, is a multifamily dwelling consisting of 100 one-bedroom units with a preference for the elderly, near elderly and disabled, and a limited number of disabled families.
 One of the units is reserved for a resident superintendent.

-Project 204-4 - This project, known as Deptford Park Apartments, is a multifamily dwelling consisting of 100 one-bedroom units for the elderly, near elderly and disabled, and a limited number of disabled families.
+Project 204-4 - This project, known as Deptford Park Apartments, is a multifamily dwelling consisting of 100 one-bedroom units with a preference for the elderly, near elderly and disabled, and a limited number of disabled families.
 One of the units is reserved for a resident superintendent.